1960 United States presidential election: Allegations of vote fraud

-A special prosecutor assigned to the case brought charges against 650 people, which did not result in convictions.
+A special prosecutor assigned to the case brought charges against 650 people but charges were later dropped.
 Three Chicago election workers were convicted of voter fraud in 1962, and served short terms in jail.
-Mazo, Nixon's conservative reporter friend, later claimed, without evidence, that he "found names of the dead who had voted in Chicago, along with 56 people from one house".
-He claimed to have found cases of Republican voter fraud in southern Illinois, but said that the totals "did not match the Chicago fraud he found."
+Mazo later said that he "found names of the dead who had voted in Chicago, along with 56 people from one house", and told The Washington Post: "There was a cemetery (in Chicago) where the names on the tombstones were registered and voted.
+I remember a house.
+It was completely gutted.
+Nobody was there, but there were 56 votes for Kennedy in that house."
+He also found cases of Republican voter fraud in southern Illinois but said that the totals "did not match the Chicago fraud he found".
 After Mazo had published four parts of an intended 12-part voter fraud series documenting his findings, which was re-published nationally, he said: "Nixon requested his publisher stop the rest of the series so as to prevent a constitutional crisis."
-Nevertheless, the Chicago Tribune (which routinely endorsed GOP presidential candidates, including Nixon in 1960, 1968, and 1972) wrote that "the election of November 8 was characterized by such gross and palpable fraud as to justify the conclusion that [Nixon] was deprived of victory".
+Nevertheless, the Chicago Tribune, which routinely endorsed GOP presidential candidates, including Nixon in 1960, 1968, and 1972, wrote that "the election of November 8 was characterized by such gross and palpable fraud as to justify the conclusion that [Nixon] was deprived of victory".